gromacs/gromacs/docs/gmxapi/userguide/install.rst

 To build the full gmxapi documentation with GROMACS, configure GROMACS with ``-DGMX_PYTHON_PACKAGE=ON`` and build the GROMACS documentation normally.
+This will first build the *gmxapi* Python package and install it to a temporary location in the build tree.
+Sphinx can then import the package to automatically extract Python docstrings.

+Sometimes the build environment can choose a different Python interpreter than the one you intended.
+You can set the ``PYTHON_EXECUTABLE`` CMake variable to explicitly choose the Python interpreter for your chosen installation.
+For example: ``-DPYTHON_EXECUTABLE=\`which python\```

 Docker web server
 -----------------